-Fingerprint Algorithms
+Fingerprint Matching Algorithms

+A fingerprint matching algorithm revolves around comparing previously stored templates of fingerprints against candidate fingerprints usually for the purpose of authenticationA04_0201_2.PDF.

 Scale-Invariant Feature Transformation

 Scale-Invariant Feature Transformation (SIFT) is a computer vision algorithm to describe, detect and match local features in digital images.
 It locates certain keypoints and then furnishes them with quantitative information or descriptors that can be used for object recognition.
 Scale-Invariant Feature Transform - an overview | ScienceDirect Topics